November 23, 2021 — Family language policies among Quebec-based parents - TESOL Webinar

-April 28, 2021 — Awarded SSHRC CGS-Doctoral Scholarship & Concordia Doctoral Graduate Fellowship
+April 28, 2021 — Awarded SSHRC CGS-D Scholarship & Concordia Doctoral Graduate Fellowship

-I am very grateful to have been awarded a Canada Graduate Scholarships (CGS) Doctoral Scholarship ($105,000) from the Social Sciences and Humanities Research Council and a Concordia University Doctoral Graduate Fellowship ($56,000) from the Faculty of Arts & Sciences [both declined due to receiving another award].
+I am grateful to have been awarded a Canada Graduate Scholarships (CGS) Doctoral Scholarship ($105,000; "Super-SSHRC") from the Social Sciences and Humanities Research Council and a Concordia University Doctoral Graduate Fellowship ($56,000) from the Faculty of Arts & Sciences [update: both declined due to receiving the Vanier-CGS].
 What a fantastic way to start my doctorate!

 April 7, 2021 — Talk at SRCD coming up

-I look forward to seeing you at the "From Text to Context: Storybooks as a Platform for Dual-language Learning" symposium at SRCD on Wednesday, April 7th, at 10AM EST!
-If you're interested, but can't make it to the conference, I will be posting a video link to Dr. Gonzalez-Barrero and I's presentation right after the symposium!
+SRCD members - I look forward to seeing you at the "From Text to Context: Storybooks as a Platform for Dual-language Learning" symposium at SRCD on Wednesday, April 7th, at 10AM EST!

 February 24, 2021 — Launch of "ADHD and bilingualism in young adults: Revisiting executive functioning and bilingual vocabulary" study (with link to pre-registration)